 “The value of your data is directly related to its importance to your business.“

-If you don’t know the above values you have a lot more probelms than security.
+If you don’t know the above values you have a lot more problems than security.

-It does not matter whether or not the ‘value’ is in financial or criticality terms, what matters is that every OTHER security process must directly reflect its relative importance to your organisation.
+It does not matter whether or not the ‘value’ is in financial or criticality terms, what matters is that every other security process must directly reflect its relative importance to your organisation.
 Does a web server have more importance to an e-commerce only merchant than it does to a plague/nest/whoop of lawyers (or whatever their collective noun is)?
 Maybe, maybe not.
 Would you expend far more effort protecting your intellectual property than you would your public web content?
 Of course you would, unless you’re irretrievably stupid (my favourite quote from A Fish Called Wanda).